Hebrew Gospel hypothesis: Basis of the Hebrew gospel hypothesis: Papias and the early church fathers

 The idea that Matthew wrote a gospel in a language other than Greek begins with Papias of Hierapolis, c.
 125–150 AD.
 In a passage with several ambiguous phrases, he wrote: "Matthew collected the oracles (logia – sayings of or about Jesus) in the Hebrew language (Hebraïdi dialektōi — perhaps alternatively "Hebrew style") and each one interpreted (hērmēneusen — or "translated") them as best he could."
 Some have claimed that by "Hebrew" Papias would have meant Aramaic, the common language of the Middle East besides Koine Greek.
 A 2014 survey of contemporary texts asserts that "Hebraïdi" meant Hebrew and never Aramaic.
 Nevertheless, Matthew's Greek "reveals none of the telltale marks of a translation."
-Against this, Blomberg writes that "Jewish authors like Josephus, writing in Greek while at times translating Hebrew materials, often leave no linguistic clues to betray their Semitic sources," although Josephus was an exceptionally unusual person in his knowledge of Greek, Aramaic, and Hebrew.
+Blomberg writes that "Jewish authors like Josephus, writing in Greek while at times translating Hebrew materials, often leave no linguistic clues to betray their Semitic sources".

-Most scholars do not believe that Matthew is a translation and several theories have been put forward to explain Papias: perhaps Matthew wrote two gospels, one, now lost, in Hebrew, the other the preserved Greek version; or perhaps the logia was a collection of sayings rather than a gospel (some have suggested it is in fact Q); or by dialektōi Papias may have meant that Matthew wrote in the Jewish style rather than in the Hebrew language.
+Most scholars do not believe that Matthew is a translation and several theories have been put forward to explain Papias: One theory is that Matthew himself produced firstly a Semitic work and secondly a recension of that work in Greek; Josephus also claimed to write a translation of an Aramaic version of The Jewish War, though both the extant Gospel of Matthew and the War are not translations.
+Another possibility forwarded by Maurice Casey is that Papias refers to a distinct work now lost, perhaps a sayings collection like Q or the so-called Gospel according to the Hebrews.
+A third is that by dialektōi Papias may have meant that Matthew wrote in the Jewish style rather than in the Hebrew language.

 Nevertheless, on the basis of Papias and other information Jerome (c.
 327–420) claimed that all the Jewish Christian communities shared a single gospel (the so-called Gospel of the Hebrews), that was practically identical with the Hebrew or Aramaic Matthew; he also claimed to have personally found this gospel in use among some communities in Syria.

 Jerome's testimony is regarded with skepticism by modern scholars.
 Jerome claims to have seen a gospel in Aramaic that contained all the quotations he assigns to it, but it can be demonstrated that some of them could never have existed in a Semitic language.
 His claim to have produced all the translations himself is also suspect, as many are found in earlier scholars such as Origen and Eusebius.
 Jerome appears to have assigned these quotations to the Gospel of the Hebrews, but it appears more likely that there were at least two and probably three ancient Jewish-Christian gospels, and only one of them in a Semitic language.